dhellmann/pymotw/PyMOTW/zipfile/index.rst

 ===================

-Since version 2.3 Python has had the ability to :ref:`import modules from inside ZIP archives <zipimport>` if those archives appear in :ref:`sys.path <sys-path>`.
+Since version 2.3 Python has had the ability to :ref:`import modules from inside ZIP archives <zipimport-ref>` if those archives appear in :ref:`sys.path <sys-path>`.
 The :class:`PyZipFile` class can be used to construct a module suitable for use in this way.
 When you use the extra method :func:`writepy()`, :class:`PyZipFile` scans a directory